Bill the Lizard: Once Upon a Time in Wonderland

 A character loosely based on Bill by the name Elizabeth appears in Once Upon a Time in Wonderland, portrayed by Lauren McKnight.
 Going by the nickname "Lizard", Elizabeth is a young woman who is one of Caterpillar's Collectors.
 Alice meets her upon attempting to locate the Knave of Hearts after the two split up.
 She tells Alice that she and the Knave were great friends in his earlier days, assisting him with many battles in Wonderland.
-She also reveals of his love for Anastasia, and this being the real reason that he escaped Wonderland....to forget her abandonment of him.
-Lizard later attempts to help Alice rescue the Knave, though she is knocked out by Jafar.
+She also reveals his love for Anastasia and that the real reason he escaped Wonderland was to forget her abandonment of him.
+Lizard later attempts to help Alice rescue the Knave but is knocked out by Jafar.
 She does regain consciousness where she sees Anastasia looking at the Knave's petrified form.
-Later after bathing in the river, Elizabeth finds Cyrus' lamp where the Knave of Hearts is now residing.
-She does make some wishes which improves a nearby town.
+Later, after bathing in the river, Elizabeth finds Cyrus's lamp where the Knave of Hearts is now residing.
+She makes some wishes which improve a nearby town.
 Elizabeth then admits to the Knave of Hearts that she has feelings for him.
 After unwittingly making her third wish for the Knave of Hearts to feel something for her, Elizabeth falls dead.
-The Jabberwocky later finds Elizabeth's dead body and takes her eyes so that Jafar can track down Cyrus' lamp.
+The Jabberwocky later finds Elizabeth's dead body and takes her eyes so that Jafar can track down Cyrus's lamp.

 Alice's Warped Wonderland

-Bill the Lizard appeared in the Sunsoft's 2006 mobile game Alice's Warped Wonderland (歪みの国のアリス, Yugami no kuni no Arisu).
+Bill the Lizard appeared in the 2006 Sunsoft mobile game Alice's Warped Wonderland (歪みの国のアリス, Yugami no kuni no Arisu).
 Bill takes the form of a slender young man with lizard-like attributes.
 Bill serves as the "Keeper of Truth" and guards Ariko's (the "Alice" of the game) suppressed tragic memories until she is ready to accept them.